andrew15818/FCA_AI2/README.md

 For example, to turn "horse" into "ros" we would need 3 operations.
 First, we replace "h" with "r".
 Then, we remove the "r" and "e".

+## Lesson 5: Linear Regression

+This lesson focused on linear regression, or the process of finding a line that best explains a pattern of data.
+We have many (x, y) points of data and we try and find the slope and intercept that best draws a line y = mx + b through the rest of the data.

+The main process we use to do this is called **gradient descent**.
+Gradient Descent finds the direction in which the slope is changing at our current estimate, and we adjust our estimate in the direction of the (hopefully) global minimum.

+The next time we run the algorithm, our guess should give us a lower **error**, or it should match the data more closely.

+In this project, we have a group of data points that (roughly) follow a pattern y = mx + b.
+We try to find this line by finding the appropriate slope and intercept to use.